Meet the team behind the Mayfield Festival of Music and the Arts.

 Andrew Benians began his career as a chorister of St Paul’s Cathedral, London.
 After studies at the Royal Academy of music with Ruth Harte, Douglas Hawkeridge, and later with the late John Scott he has held the posts of countertenor lay clerk, and lay vicar of Norwich and Chichester Cathedrals, whilst maintaining a busy career as a conductor, organ recitalist, accompanist and teacher.

-Andrew moved to East Sussex as Director of Music at St Dunstan’s Church in 2004.
-Since then, he has overseen the growth of the Parish Church Choir from a small handful of singers to over 25 members.
-He also teaches piano and singing at Mayfield School and Saint Ronan’s School, Hawkhurst.
-In 2009 Andrew established the Mayfield Consort, an ensemble that has gained a loyal following, and is particularly noted for its polished, communicative performances of a wide repertoire as well as regular collaborations with Oxford Camerata, including Bach’s Mass in B Minor.
+Andrew moved to East Sussex as Director of Music at St Dunstan’s Church in 2004, a post that he held for 18 years.
+During his time at St. Dunstan's he oversaw the growth of the Parish Church Choir from a small handful of singers to more than 25 members that performed to a high standard.
+Andrew also teaches piano and singing at Mayfield School and Saint Ronan’s School, Hawkhurst.
+In 2009 he established the Mayfield Consort, an ensemble that has gained a loyal following, and which is particularly noted for its polished, communicative performances of a wide repertoire as well as regular collaborations with Oxford Camerata, including Bach’s Mass in B Minor.

 Andrew has acted as Accompanist to Mayfield Festival Choir since it was re-founded as a society in 2004, accompanying the choir in concert performances of a significant number of works including Rossini’s Petite Messe Solennelle and Bernstein’s Chichester Psalms.
 Other projects have included St Dunstan’s Choir singing with Salisbury Cathedral Choir for a weekend in 2019 and performing Widor’s ‘Messe’ together, the commissioning and premiére of two works by composer Malcolm Archer, a performance of three Advent Cantatas by Bach with Mayfield Festival Baroque Orchestra in December 2021 and choral evensong at Chichester Cathedral in February 2022.